DevExpress-Examples/how-to-use-pdf-printer-settings/README.md

 <!-- default badges end -->
 # PDF Viewer for WPF - How to use the PDF printer settings

-This example shows how to print a document with custom printer settings.
+This example shows how to print a document with custom printer settings from the PDF Viewer.

 <!-- feedback -->
 ## Does this example address your development requirements/objectives?